 5. TELLURIDE, Colorado

 Telluride is often compared to Aspen.
 The difference, according to the locals, is 'the attitude'.
 Aspen is a place to see and be seen while Telluride is a place where celebrities can put on their ski boots and blend in.
 Tom Cruise and Katie Holmes have a home there, as does Oprah.
 Mixed in with the slebs, you'll find artists, ski bums, musicians and execs all too cool to pay attention to the slebs - and that's why they like it.
-September is film festival time and the celebrity count inevitably increases.
-Telluride is also home to numerous musical festivals: blues, bluegrass, brews, jazz, film and arts - you name it.
+September is film festival time which means the celebrity count inevitably increases.
+This exclusive ski resort is also home to numerous musical festivals: blues, bluegrass, brews, jazz, film and arts - you name it.

 Who to see: Tom Cruise and Katie Holmes (separately of course), Oprah, Jerry Seinfeld and Dan Quayle.